FactomProject/ptnet-eventstore/fatip.md

 This allows for a contract author to limit interaction with the contract to a specific set of users.

+A guard is a vector transformation that works just like a Transition/Action, with the exception that the state of the contract is not mutated.

+Basic logic here is - when a guard is applied to contract state, it is considered valid if the output vector contains no negative numbers.

 #### Conditions

 Conditions add checks against the output state of a halted contract

     Conditions are state vectors used to determine which Output address should recieve tokens

+Condition checks function just as guards do - except they are evaluated only after the contract is halted.

 ## Transactions